 This is the second post in my new series, “Notes from the Road,” where I share my raw travel notes and thoughts soon after leaving a country.

-The capital of Tegucigalpa ranks fourth, and also has one of the world's most dangerous airports.
-It too is a transit point, and should be either treated with extreme care, or avoided altogether.
+The capital of Tegucigalpa ranks fourth and also has one of the world's most dangerous airports.

-There's nothing much around it, so if you don't want to backtrack, you'll either need to travel north overland toward the Bay Islands, or south overland toward El Salvador.
+There's nothing much around it, so if you don't want to backtrack, you'll need to travel north overland toward the Bay Islands or south overland toward El Salvador.

 Where to Sleep